effectivehomeoffice/effectivehomeoffice.com/README.md

 ### Microphone

-As working from home has higher natural communication barrier, invest in good hardware to improve the remote communication experience.
+As working from home has a higher natural communication barrier, invest in good hardware to improve the remote communication experience.
 Audio is more important than video.

 Buy a podcaster microphone, as it has directed antenna and noise-cancelling capabilities.